AVpres/homebrew-formulae/README.md

 # Brew Formulae for AV Preservation

-The formulae have been tested succesfully on Linux (Linuxbrew), on the Windows Subsystem for Linux (Linuxbrew) and on macOS (Homebrew).
+These formulae have been tested successfully on Linux (Linuxbrew), on the Windows Subsystem for Linux (Linuxbrew) and on macOS (Homebrew).

 ## Table of Contents

 - **openLTO** – Bash scripts to manage LTO cartridges with LTFS
 - **openLTFS** – An open and neutral LTFS implementation, without the proprietary extensions from the different vendors
 - **openYCoCg** – An experimental video codec, built on the Y′C<sub>O</sub>C<sub>G</sub> colour space, designed for restoration purposes

----

 ## Copyright, Licence and Disclaimer